signaldust/bunny-jit/README.md

 on the fly (eg. for performance reasons), but including something like LLVM would be a total overkill.
 Why add a gigabyte of dependencies, if you can get most of the high-value stuff with less than 10k lines of sparse C++?
-We're actually not even close to 10k lines yet, I'm just trying to be future proof.
-Our goal is not necessarily to produce the best possible code (go use LLVM), but rather to produce something that is good enough to make dynamic code-generation worth the trouble.
+We're actually not even close to 10k lines yet (currently around 6k for the library itself, excluding blanks and comments).
+Our goal is not necessarily to produce the best possible code (you should probably use LLVM), but rather to produce something that is good enough to make dynamic code-generation worth the trouble.

 It is primarily intended for generating run-time specialized code, especially where this can give significant performance advantages, so we're willing to spend some